VampireNoob/Wochenplan/README.md

 ## 🙂 Features:

-- ✔️ Work with JSON.parse and JSON.stringify,
+- ✔️ Work with JSON.parse and JSON.stringify.
-- ✔️ Work with UUID v4 to assign a number to the notes,
+- ✔️ Work with UUID v4 to assign a number to the notes.
 - ✔️ Work with localStorage to save the comments when reloading the page.

 ## Here you can see a small part of the code with "JSON", which means that the text is retained after reloading.